joaoguerios/joaoguerios/README.md

 - 👋 Hi, I’m Joao Pedro Costa Guerios, I`m 18 years old and I'm studying systems analysis and development at the Federal University of Paraná(UFPR)
 - 👀 I’m interested in learning about data analysis and mobile development
-- 🌱 I’m currently learning Python, Shell and SQL
+- 🌱 I’m currently learning Python, JS and SQL
 - 📫 How to reach me
 - email: joaopedroguerios@gmail.com